schibsted/sdk-js-event-tracking-contrib/README.md

 `AutoTrack.logoutEvent()` - If a logged in user logs out, this function should be called.
 It will trigger a request for a new set of IDs.

 `AutoTrack.loginEvent(userId)` - If a logged out user logs in, this function should be called.
 It takes a `userId`, which is passed on to CIS as well as stored in a local cookie.
 The user must have accepted terms and conditions for spid or any similar ToC where the user agrees to being tracked.

+# Events that are tracked by default

+The following events are tracked by default:

+Pageload

+scroll (25% intervals),

+Facebook likes / removed likes - Your implementation of Facebook like button must be the current recommended implementation from Facebook.

+Twitter sharing - Your implementation of Twitter share button must be the current recommended implementation from Twitter.

+PageUnload - Experimental

+# Additional supported events

+## Track Visibility

+If the class `track-visibility` is set on any element, an event will be produced whenever that element enters and exits the viewport.

+The element needs to have an `id` parameter set as well in order to provide identification of the element.
+The `id` parameter should be unique for the page.

+## Track Click

+If the class `track-click` is set on any element, an event will be produced whenever that element, or a child element is clicked.

+The element needs to have an `id` parameter set as well in order to provide identification of the element.
+The `id` parameter should be unique for the page.

+## Track Form

+If the class `track-form` is set on any element, an event will be produced if the element produces an `onsubmit` event.

+The element needs to have an `id` parameter set as well in order to provide identification of the element.
+The `id` parameter should be unique for the page.

+## Track Comment

+If the class `track-comment` is set on any element, an event will be produced if the element produces an `onsubmit` event.

+The element needs to have an `id` parameter set as well in order to provide identification of the element.
+The `id` parameter should be unique for the page.

+## Track Poll

+If the class `track-poll` is set on any element, an event will be produced if the element produces an `onsubmit` event.

+The element needs to have an `id` parameter set as well in order to provide identification of the element.
+The `id` parameter should be unique for the page.